You are here

 - Surveying Measurement I (4 credits): This course introduces the student to the fundamental theories and techniques for horizontal and vertical measurements with theodolites, automatic levels and steel tapes.
 Labs include projects in linear measurements, leveling, traversing and stadia surveys.
 Prerequisite: MATH1065 College Math C

 - Legal Aspects of Land Surveying I (3 credits): This course includes an introduction to the realm of real estate law that is essential to the practice of land surveying and the basics of land surveying research.
 Real estate law and conveyancing terminology, evidence gathering and research theory will be taught.
 Key principles of boundary law will be explored such as the relative weight of evidence, sequential and simultaneous conveyances, easements and rights of way, and the public land survey system.
-Prerequisite: English Composition and Surveying Measurement I or by permission of the Director
+Prerequisite: English Composition and Surveying Measurement I

 - Surveying Measurement II (4 credits): This course includes traverse calculation, error analysis, applications of coordinate geometry, horizontal and vertical curve calculations, introduction to geodetic survey principles, basic map projection calculations and the introduction to, and use of, data collection equipment and software.
 Labs include layout of horizontal and vertical curves, field techniques for boundary layout, data collection and site detail mapping.
 The final project in this course will involve the detailed surveying and mapping of a section of the campus suitable for use in engineering design, construction or conveyance.
 Prerequisite: SURV1200 Surveying Measurement I